fullstack0330/Bass-Militia-Website/README.md

 ## UX

 Bass Militia is a Bristol based collective that focuses on creating and promoting electronic dance music - namely the harder and darker side of mutant bass, drum and bass, and 4x4 bass oriented styles.
-They have been heavily involved in the local events industry for the past year in Bristol, having organised and successfully ran some of the best nights for this style of music in years.
+They have been heavily involved in the local events industry for the past year in Bristol, having organised and successfully run some of the best nights for this style of music in years.

 The owner of the brand approached me and asked if I could build them a simple but effective website to serve some of their requirements and streamline their marketing.
 The initial request was to have a page that easily displayed contact information and all posters of the previous events organised by the brand, allowing them to easily present their back catalogue of work as well as a means of contact for anybody interested.
 I suggested they should also include event imagery to deliver an instant insight on the general attendance and successful appearance of these past events.